Guardiola's mother dies after contracting coronavirus, Man City confirm | Goal.com

 Tributes have already begun to pour in on social media, with City's local rivals Manchester United responding to the news with a heartfelt post of their own.

-Spain has been one of the worst affected countries by the Covid-19 outbreak in the world, with 135,032 cases and 13,055 deaths recorded to date.
+Spain has been one of the worst affected countries in the world by the Covid-19 outbreak, with 135,032 cases and 13,055 deaths recorded to date.

 Guardiola donated €1 million to Barcelona’s Angel Soler Daniel Foundation and Medical College last month, with funds going towards Personal Protection Equipment for those working on the frontline.